 - Upon the confirmation of Associate Justice Elena Kagan, the Supreme Court counts three women among its nine Justices for the first time in history, still only one-third of the members of that Court.
 Only four of the 112 Justices ever to serve on the highest court in the land have been women.

-- Women are also vastly underrepresented on the Third Circuit (where they make up about 17% of judges), the Eighth Circuit (18%), and the Tenth Circuit (about 18%).
+- In particular, women are underrepresented on the Third Circuit (where they make up about 23% of judges) and the Eighth Circuit (18%).

-- But there are still eleven district courts around the country where there has never been a female judge.
+- But there are still nine district courts around the country where there has never been a female judge.